Of Particular Significance

 Chapter 10, Endnote 6

 A complex vibrating object can vibrate in many ways.
-For instance, a guitar string can vibrate up and down or side to side; and (as shown in Figure 25 in Chapter 11), it can vibrate in many different ways.
+For instance, a guitar string can vibrate up and down or side to side; and (as shown in Figure 25 in Chapter 11), it can vibrate in a variety of patterns.

-The idea of string theory is that extremely tiny strings moving in a sufficiently complicated universe (typically including extra dimensions of space, see chapter 14) can vibrate in many different ways.
-To us, giant macroscopic creatures, these different modes of vibration and motion will make the single string look like many different types of particles.
+The idea of string theory is that an extremely tiny string moving in a sufficiently complicated universe (typically including extra dimensions of space, see chapter 14 or this set of articles) can vibrate in all sorts of ways.
+To us, as giant macroscopic creatures, a single type of string with its different modes of vibration and motion will appear to be a wide variety of different types of particles.

 Search